-Leah Stokes is an Assistant Professor in the Department of Political Science and affiliated with the Bren School of Environmental Science & Management and the Environmental Studies Department at the University of California, Santa Barbara (UCSB).
+Leah Stokes is the Anton Vonk Associate Professor of Environmental Politics and affiliated with the Bren School of Environmental Science & Management and the Environmental Studies Department at the University of California, Santa Barbara (UCSB).
 She works on energy, climate and environmental politics.
 Her book, “Short Circuiting Policy,” examines the role that utilities have played in promoting climate denial.
 Leah also contributed to the anthology, “All We Can Save.”
 She completed her PhD in Public Policy at MIT, received a masters from MIT’s Political Science Department, and an MPA in Environmental Science & Policy at Columbia University.

 Parrish Bergquist, Matto Mildenberger, & Leah C. Stokes.
 2020.
 “Combining climate, economic, and social policy builds public support for climate action in the US,” Environmental Research Letters (May 2020).

 Leah C. Stokes.
 2020.
 “Short Circuiting Policy: Interest Groups and the Battle Over Clean Energy and Climate Policy in the American States,” Oxford University Press (April 2020).

 Matto Mildenberger & Leah C. Stokes.
 2019.
 “North American Energy Politics,” The Oxford Handbook on Energy Politics, Oxford Handbooks Online (April 2019).

 Hanna L. Breetz, Matto Mildenberger, & Leah C. Stokes.
 2018.
 “The Political Logics of Clean Energy Transitions,” Business & Politics (2018).